hans-strudle/adventclj/README.md

 Use `lein test` to run the tests

-To run with just java, make sure your in the root directory of the repo and run:
+I have included a standalone jar, make sure your in the root directory of the repo and run:
-`java -jar target\adventclj.jar`
+`java -jar adventclj.jar`

 ## License